 The subscript 'o' signifies the concentration of the component in the completely CO2-free state, i.e., the fresh solvent before it has been exposed to carbon dioxide.
-The DEACOOH molecule is equivalent to R_2NCOO^- in Equation (5).
-These definitions are the exact equivalents of the term 'loading' as used in amine treating in the natural gas and refining industries.
+DEACOOH is equivalent to $R_2NCOO^-$ in Equation (5).
+These definitions are the exact equivalents of the term 'loading' as used with amines in the natural gas industry.